tydaeus/notes/windows/powershell/powershell-getting-started.md

 ## Starting Powershell
 There are multiple ways to start an interactive PowerShell CLI:
 * run `powershell.exe`
-* from `cmd`, run `powershell`
+* from `cmd`, run `powershell` (use `start powershell` instead for a new window)
 * run `powershell_ise.exe` - this is the PowerShell Interactive Scripting Environment, which was an early attempt by Microsoft to provide a PowerShell development environment.
 This was never particularly well optimized, and Microsoft has dropped support for it (but it remains pre-installed in many Windows environments).
 * Visual Studio Code provides an embedded PowerShell terminal client.
 This does provide some developer-type PowerShell features (as does the VSCode text editor), but it is good to remember that it runs with VSCode-specific configurations and plugins.
 I have also observed bugs occurring specific to this terminal, possibly as a result of conflicts with other features of the environment I was running it in.
 * Windows Terminal (`wt`) allows creating tabbed PowerShell sessions.
 This does not support dragging files into the terminal to enter their paths, unlike other terminals, and may have other irregularities.

 ## Running Scripts
 Scripts are conventionally stored in `.ps1` files.
-Run the script by right-clicking and selecting `Run with PowerShell`.
+Run the script by:
+* right-clicking and selecting `Run with PowerShell`
+* from within PowerShell, type the name of the script including relative path, e.g. `.\MyScript.ps1`; anything after the script name is taken as arguments for the script invocation
+    - if there are spaces in the path, you will need to pass the path as a string and use the `&` invocation operator, e.g. `&'.\my spaced folder\MyScript.ps1'`
+* from `cmd` run `PowerShell <scriptpath>`; any further text after the script name is taken as an argument to the script

 ## Setting ExecutionPolicy
 Use `Get-ExecutionPolicy` to check what the current execution policy is.
 This should get set to RemoteSigned via `Set-ExecutionPolicy RemoteSigned` if it is not already set to RemoteSigned.